churrops/ansible-wordpress/README.md

 <h3> Staging Deploy </h3>

-Edit the inventory file with our staging server
+Edit the inventory file with the IP of your Staging server

 <pre>$ cat inventories/stg/hosts
 [dbservers]